 Russia.
-The very sound of this word likely conjures up a controversial leader or perhaps the nail-on-a-chalkboard sound of our very own President’s name.
+The very sound of this country likely conjures up a controversial leader or perhaps the nail-on-a-chalkboard sound of our very own President’s name.
 It has been in the front line of news more than any other country since the election and not in a positive light.
-Well, I am not here to talk about politics, but I will be happy to debunk a few negative stigmas about Russia and its people throughout this post.
+I’m not here to talk about politics, but I will be happy to debunk a few negative stigmas about Russia and their people throughout this post.
 This is a travel blog after all, therefore I am here to share with you the immense beauty, history, art, architecture and culture that Russia has to offer.
 So follow me to explore the beauty of this beautiful European-feel Western-most city of Russia: St. Petersburg.

-Being an island girl, I can tell you that it is an absolute dream to be here and feels surreal as Russia is quite literally across the entire Earth from where my family is on O’ahu.
+It is an absolute dream to be here and feels surreal as Russia is quite literally across the entire Earth from where my family is on O’ahu.
 When people ask me where I am from, I respond with, “ya s Gavai” (I am from Hawaii) and they’re always amazed.
 Some have never even heard of it, some think it’s close to Cuba, some don’t know it’s part of the U.S., and some have heard of it but wouldn’t be able to locate it on a map.
 I don’t blame them, it’s tiny.
 I imagine it is difficult for them to fathom such a far away place that is so polar opposite to Russia in every possible way.
-I feel so grateful to be able to be here and experience this culture, though I admit, the grimness of folks on the metro, at grocery stores and in passing on the streets was tough to get used to.
+I feel so grateful to have the opportunity to be here and experience this culture, though I admit, the grimness of folks on the metro, at grocery stores and in passing on the streets was tough to get used to.
 From first glance one might think that based on facial expressions or the fact that nobody smiles at you in passing or when you enter an establishment, that Russian people are miserable.
-However, after spending so much time here, I learned that smiling at everyone is simply not part of their culture.
+However, after spending one month here, I learned that smiling at everyone is simply not part of their culture.
 Smiling and laughing is reserved for family and people you know.

 Going from South America to Russia was a massive culture shock.
-Having been raised in Hawaii, where, in my wildly biased opinion, I feel has some of the friendliest and most genuine people in the world, I had a hard time accepting that it’s not normal to smile all the time and say hello to or acknowledge everyone I pass.
+I had a hard time accepting that it’s not normal to smile all the time and say hello to or acknowledge everyone I pass.
 The constant big, genuine smile on my face that I typically walk around with, does not fit in here.
 In fact, if you do smile at someone in passing, they may think you’re making fun of them or just did something naughty.
 In general, people are not open or outwardly friendly here unless they know you.
 There is no such thing as “pocket niceties” like you would see in America, such as asking someone “how’s your day going?”
-Or “did you find everything okay?”
-In a grocery store.
+Or “did you find everything okay?” while checking out at a grocery store.
 I actually don’t mind this because in America these niceties can often come across as fake and forced because companies train and sometimes require their employees to make “small talk” with their customers, even if they couldn’t care less about the current state of your day or mood.

 Here, your Uber driver is considered good if they pick you up on time, don’t talk much if at all during the ride, and say goodbye when you exit the car.
 Interactions seem much more transactional rather than emotionally oriented.
 Of course, not everyone in Russia is this way.
 We have had our fair share of chatty and friendly Uber drivers and restaurant servers.
 One Uber driver even expressed how happy he was to see American tourists in his home town because he felt that the news and our leaders make us hate each other without understanding why.
 And I must say that once you get to know someone and they gain your respect and trust, Russians are some of the most kind, generous and hospitable people I have ever met.

-Traveling to such different countries has helped me learn not to judge from my “American lens”, rather to accept a place and its people for what it is and try to understand where they come from and what has shaped their cultural ways.
+Traveling to various countries has helped me learn not to judge from my “American lens”, rather to accept a place and its people for what it is and try to understand where they come from and what has shaped their cultural ways.
 Russia has been through a lot of hard times and are still facing difficult circumstances as many other countries are.
-However, it is always possible to find the beauty everywhere, the key is not to compare.
+However, it is always possible to find the beauty everywhere; the key is not to compare.

 Everyone here is so impressed by Sasha’s ability to speak fluent Russian to them and then turn around and speak to me in English without any accent.
 Kudos to his parents for teaching him their mother tongue growing up!
 I am so happy to know that when we have kids in the future, they will speak Russian (and hopefully more than that if we decide to raise them abroad!)